Laura Sullivan CDBG-DR Program Manager

 CDBG-DR funds are intended to support long-term recovery from a natural disaster.
 Short term/emergency assistance is available through other sources, including the Federal Emergency Management Agency (FEMA) and the U.S. Small Business Administration (SBA).

-CDBG-DR Sandy Action Plan V3 (draft March 2014) – Version 3 has been updated to address public comments and submitted to HUD for review.
-Version 2c shall remain in effect until HUD approves an amended plan.
+Refer to CDBG-DR Sandy Action Plan V3 (May 2014) for grant information.
 All prior versions of the Hurricane Sandy CDBG-DR Action Plan are available below.
 Substantially amended versions are designated by a number (e.g. V1, V2).
 Versions with only minor amendments are designated by a letter (e.g. V2b, V2c).

 Hurricane Sandy CDBG-DR funding is available statewide.
 However, 80% of the allocation is reserved for activities in Washington County, designated a “most impacted and distressed county.”
 Eligible disasters include Hurricanes Sandy and Irene, and the February 2013 Winter Storm (Nemo).